Cell junction: Tight junctions

 Found in vertebrate epithelia, tight junctions act as barriers that regulate the movement of water and solutes between epithelial layers.
 Tight junctions are classified as a paracellular barrier which is defined as not having directional discrimination; however, movement of the solute is largely dependent upon size and charge.
 There is evidence to suggest that the structures in which solutes pass through are somewhat like pores.

 Physiological pH plays a part in the selectivity of solutes passing through tight junctions with most tight junctions being slightly selective for cations.
 Tight junctions present in different types of epithelia are selective for solutes of differing size, charge, and polarity.

 Proteins

 There have been approximately 40 proteins identified to be involved in tight junctions.
-These proteins can be classified into four major categories; scaffolding proteins, signalling proteins, regulation proteins, and transmembrane proteins.
+These proteins can be classified into four major categories;signalling proteins.